PARCO: Parallel AutoRegressive Models for Multi-Agent Combinatorial Optimization: Preliminaries

 \subsection{AR Models for CO}

-Given the sequential nature of MDPs, AR methods pose a natural choice for the policy $\policy$.
+Given the sequential nature of MDPs, autoregressive (AR) models pose a natural choice for the policy $\policy$.
 AR methods construct a viable solution by sequentially generating actions based on the current state and previously selected actions.
 Without loss of generality, the process can be represented in an encoder-decoder framework as:

 where $\bm{a}_{<t} = (a_{1}, \ldots, a_{t-1})$ is the sequence of actions taken prior to $t$ and $\bm{h} = f_\theta(\bm{x})$ is an encoding of the problem instance $\bm{x}$ obtained via the encoder network $f$.
 The decoder $g_\theta$ then autoregressively generates the sequence of actions, conditioned on $\bm{h}$ and the previously generated actions.
 The parameters $\theta$ encompass both the encoder and decoder components, which together define the policy as the mechanism for producing the joint distribution $p_\theta(\bm{a}|\bm{x})$.
+Thus, the RL objective becomes finding the optimal set of parameters $\theta^*$ that maximizes the reward function $R$ \citep{kool2019buy, kwon2020pomo, kim2022sym}.